 All the above will be considered with the needs and wishes of the victim at the heart of the process (supported by parents and carers as required).
 Any arrangements should be kept under review.

-12 Physical Abuse While a clear focus of child-on-child abuse is around sexual abuse and harassment, physical assaults and initiation violence and rituals from pupils to pupils can also be abusive.
+Physical Abuse While a clear focus of child-on-child abuse is around sexual abuse and harassment, physical assaults and initiation violence and rituals from pupils to pupils can also be abusive.

-These are equally not tolerated and if it is believed that a crime has been committed, will be reported to the police.
-The principles from the anti-bullying policy will be applied in these cases, with recognition that any police investigation will need to take priority.
+These are equally not tolerated and if it is believed that a crime has been committed, will be reported to the police immediately.
+The principles from the school anti-bullying policy will be applied in these cases, with recognition that any police investigation will need to take priority.

-Appendix 10 Actions where there are concerns about a child

-Staff identify a concern, either by receiving a disclosure, seeing or hearing something that worries them, observing behaviour etc.

-If the concern relates to an adult in school, the DSL will contact the DofE and LADO

-It is the responsibility of the member of staff with the concern, to report it to the school DSL/ DDSL using the school-agreed process.
+Community Inclusive Trust - Safeguarding and Child Protection Policy Appendix 10 Actions where there are concerns about a child Staff identify a concern, either by receiving a disclosure, seeing or If the concern relates hearing something that worries them, observing behaviour etc. to an adult in school, the DSL will contact the DofE and LADO It is the responsibility of the member of staff with the concern, to report it to the school DSL/ DDSL using the school-agreed process.
 This must be done as soon as possible, ideally within 15 minutes.

-It is essential that it is recorded before leaving the premises that day.
+If the concerns relate It is essential that it is recorded before leaving the premises that day. to the HT staff should go straight to D of E

-If the concerns relate to the HT staff should go straight to D of E either required and the relevant action can be taken within school with responses such as pastoral support and possibly early help
+Referral not required and the relevant action can be taken within school with responses such as pastoral support and possibly early help or contact details)